Jemoka/blag/content/posts/KBhnus_eng401_gift_1.md

 Token: s_6285_15

-Follow [this link](https://tinyurl.com/nuseng401giftbounce1) for the next step.
+Follow [this link](https://tinyurl.com/nuseng401giftbounceextra1) for the next step.
+You maybe able to continue to the next phrase of the game; it is also possible that you may have died during birth and would have to restart.